 Over on my NetScaler the newly created VIP shows.

 Maintenance Tasks contain a number of pre-built tasks that can be executed such as the Upgrade NetScaler task.
+You can upgrade HA pairs, including the option to upgrade one node now and the second node at another time.
 You can not specifically create any of your own tasks.
 To perform a NetScaler VPX upgrade directly from MAS, see http://www.jgspiers.com/citrix-netscaler-management-analytics-system/#Upgrade-NetScaler

 Viewing Configuration Audit: